nicohillison/nicolashillison/README.md

 - **HTML/JS**:
   - Interactive Dashboard (*Summer 2023*): Developed interactive dashboards and individual graphs utilizing the JavaScript library ApexCharts.
 These visualizations were crafted with a dynamic, user-friendly interface, and they were populated with a randomized dataset.
 The interactivity was designed to enhance user engagement within a secure, private browser environment.
 Here is the repository for this project: https://github.com/nicohillison/Data-Dashboards-With-ApexCharts.
 - **Python**:
   - Data Analytics and Visualization (*Spring 2021*): Created a Python class called Data that will extract data from a CSV file.
-Then, I used the numpy Python library to perform computations on numeric data, selected and organized by variable name and used the matplotlib Python library to create various visualizations.
+Then, I used the numpy Python library to perform computations on numeric data, selected and organized by variable name, and used the matplotlib Python library to create various visualizations.
 Lastly, I used the tools I implemented to analyze a real-world dataset of my choice.
 I practiced common operations that will come up throughout my data analytics career.
 Here is the repository for this project: https://github.com/nicohillison/Data-Analysis-and-Visualization.
   - Categorical and Exploratory Data Analysis (*Spring 2021*): Running statistical analyses and plotting Numpy ndarray data by reading CSV files, storing data, as well as accessing and filtering data by variable name.
-This led to be able to perform projects, translations, rotations, and scaling operations on Numpy ndarray data.
+This led to being able to perform projects, translations, rotations, and scaling operations on Numpy ndarray data.
 Here is the repository for this project: https://github.com/nicohillison/Categorical-and-Exploratory-Data-Analysis.
   - Linear Regression (*Spring 2021*): implement an analysis pipeline to apply and interpret linear regression on Iris and other datasets.
 Here is the repository for this project: https://github.com/nicohillison/Linear-Regression.
   - Clustering and Image Segmentation (*Spring 2021*): Implementing the K-means clustering algorithm for clustering data (performing unsupervised learning).
 Testing and plotting K-means clusters with a simple 2D dataset, then using the algorithm to compress the colorspace of images and segment regions with similar colors.
 Here is the repository for this project: https://github.com/nicohillison/Clustering.
   - Spam Email Classification (*Spring 2021*): Implementing an email spam filter to determine whether an email is spam (spam) or not (ham).
 This is done by implementing and comparing the performance of two supervised learning algorithms: K Nearest Neighbors (KNN) and Naive Bayes.
 Working with the Enron spam email dataset (~34,000 emails).
 After training the classifiers on the email data, I used the models to predict whether the new email was spam or ham.
 Here is the repository for this project: https://github.com/nicohillison/Spam-Email-Classification.